loomnugget/obsidian/active directory authentication.md

 - if auth is successful, the domain controller replies with an AS-REP containing the session key and TGT
 - if no kerberos we can send AS-REP to DC on behalf of any user and do an offline password attack
 - you can achieve this by disabling kerberos preauth
+- can identify these users with bloodhound or powerview
+- the IP here needs to be the IP of the domain controller and a user that can authenticate against it

 ```
 impacket-GetNPUsers -dc-ip 192.168.214.70  -request -outputfile hashes.asreproast corp.com/pete
 ```